hmcts/cnp-flux-config/docs/secrets-sops-encryption.md

       kind: Secret
 ```

-Create a file called values.yaml in a tmp folder
+Create a file called values.yaml in a temporary folder e.g. /tmp on macOS, Linux
   Enter your Secrets:

 Example secret